oilandsugar/staticpinpatchmtl/content/apply-illustrators/_index.fr.md

 ---
-title: Apply for Pin Patch Mtl
+title: Apply to illustrate the next Pin Patch Mtl
 description: The first pin and patch fair in Montreal
 type: applys